Max (Spanish cartoonist): Later years

 With Mujeres fatales, published in 1989, he worked directly for the French market.
 This offered the advantages of greater professionalism and a better pay, but he felt that the editorial requirements constrained his creativity.
 After this, he produced other commissioned works: La biblioteca de Turpín (The library of Turpín), El jugador de los Dioses (The player of the Gods) and Alicia en el País Virtual (Alice in Virtual Land).
 By this time, his main professional occupation was no longer comics, but illustration and design.
 In these fields, Max's work is very broad, including covers for The New Yorker, creating the mascot for the centenary of football club Barcelona, and the execution of an animated short for the series Microfilm on the television channel Cinemanía.
 Part of this graphic work has been compiled in the volume Espiasueños.

 Short comic strips such as Los invasores (the invaders) and La construcción de la torre (the construction of the tower) and an unfinished graphical novel of more than 200 pages called El mapa de la oscuridad (the map of the dark) show a further development in style and a distancing from the clear line, towards a more sober tone with a broken line.
 The influence of Art Spiegelman's Maus, appears to have allowed greater narrative depth.

 By 1993 Capdevila was working independently of the industry.
-He created the comic strip Nosotros somos los muertos (we are the dead), a tough story about the war in the Balkans.
+He created the comic strip Nosotros somos los muertos (we are the dead), a story about the war in the Balkans.
 Self-published as a fanzine photocopied and sold at the International Comic Fair in Barcelona, it became the germ of the magazine of the same name (also well known by its initials NSLM).
-Until the last issue of NSLM in 2007, it published the works of some of the most exciting international cartoonists and illustrators.
+Until the last issue of NSLM in 2007, it published the works of international cartoonists and illustrators.

 2005 saw the publication of an adaptation of chapter 26 of Don Quixote in the anthology Lanza en astillero (lance in the shipyard).

 His latest creation is Bardín, a character used in different formats and publications It demonstrates the influence of Chris Ware, but with touches of the Bruguera school.
 Bardin has freed Capdevila from editorial impositions, leaving him free to experiment and to give free rein to his imagination.

 In 2012 Capdevila gave a master class in the professional school for comics and illustration, O Garaxe Hermético, located in Pontevedra and founded by Kiko da Silva.

 In the 2013 edition of the Madrid art fair Arco, Max presented the comic book Paseo astral in the booth of the newspaper El Pais.

 In 2021, in collaboration with Companyia Itinerània, he created El laberinto del cuco, a comic story drawn on the walls of a large maze that you can walk through.

 He has continued to be active as an artist a creator, publishing Qué in 2022, which was recognized with the Finestres award for comic books in the Catalan language.